 Published in 1992 by AvoNova (Avon Books)

-Tim Sullivan's Lords of Creation is a little novel that tries (and really tries hard) to pull together a whole lot of ideas and one really big one and put them all into a 242 page paperback novel.
+Tim Sullivan's Lords of Creation tries (and really tries hard) to pull together a whole lot of ideas and one really big one and put them all into a 242 page sci-fi paperback novel.

 It is set in the year 1999.
 Instead of a successful first Gulf War, America gets bogged in a protracted fight that saps its political vitals at home.
 The Republicans work with a growing Christian Milleniallist movement who believe that the end of the world as we know it is coming and America should be prepared.
 A Department of Morality is developed and led by a preacher who attacks all of paleontology as "the work of Satan."
 Entire university departments are shut down due to a lack of funding and only amateur paleontologists can continue to dig.